RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

-- Emphasize the job experience, character traits, personality and work ethic that make you valuable to the company.
+- Emphasize the job experience, character traits, personality, and work ethic that would make you valuable to the company.

 Make it impersonal.

-When an employer reads an objective statement tailored to the internship the company seeks, you will be seen as someone who knows and cares about that position in that company.
-It gives your resume credibility and signals to the employer that everything else in your resume is relevant to that internship.
+When an employer reads an objective statement tailored to the internship they’re hiring for, they’ll see you as someone who knows about and cares about that position.
+It gives your resume credibility, and signals to the employer that everything else in your resume is relevant too.

 Internship resume format

-These are the sections you should include on your internship resume:
+Some sections you might include on your internship resume:

 - Relevant Coursework